Concordium/concordium.github.io/source/mainnet/docs/protocol/id-accounts.rst

 Every account on the chain must be derived from an identity that is verified and signed by an approved identity provider.
 It is publicly visible which identity provider issued an identity for an account, and who the :term:`identity disclosure authorities<Identity disclosure authority>` are for the account and the identity.
 Being able to see who issued the identity enables whoever wishes to interact with an account to judge the level of risk in the transaction.

-An identity contains a number of cryptographic values, i.e. a number of public and private keys, a signature from the identity provider, as well as a number of secret values the user must use to be able to use the identity to create accounts.
+An identity contains a number of cryptographic values, i.e. a number of public and private keys, a signature from the identity provider, as well as a number of secret values required to use the identity for account creation.

-In addition to this basic information which enables regulatory compliance, an account owner can choose to publicly reveal other values on their account.
-These values are called :term:`attributes` and can be, for example, nationality or country of residence.
-The attributes are also certified by the identity provider.
-If you choose to reveal attributes, you should have a good reason to do so.
-The general recommendation is not to reveal attributes.

 Obtain an identity
 ------------------